-Telehealth services for monthly end- stage renal disease related visits for home dialysis members in a hospital- based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.
-Telehealth services to diagnose, evaluate or treat symptoms of a stroke, regardless of your location.
-In-network: \$0 copayment per visit for a PCP and \$25 copayment per visit for a Specialist.
-Out-of-network (POS): 30% coinsurance per visit.
-The plan will reimburse a maximum of \$1,500 for out-of-network (POS) services per calendar year.
-In-network: \$0 copayment per visit for a PCP and \$25 copayment per visit for a Specialist.
-Out-of-network (POS): 30% coinsurance per visit.
-The plan will reimburse a maximum of \$1,500 for out-of- network (POS) services per calendar year.
-Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers In-network: 20% coinsurance per Medicare-covered visit.
-Out-of-network (POS): 30% coinsurance per visit.
-The plan will reimburse a maximum of \$1,500 for out-of- network (POS) services per calendar year.
-Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.
-In-network: \$0 copayment per visit for a PCP and \$25 copayment per visit for a Specialist.
-Out-of-network (POS): 30% coinsurance per visit.
-The plan will reimburse a maximum of \$1,500 for out-of-network (POS) services per calendar year.
+- Telehealth services for monthly endstage renal disease related visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. - Telehealth services to diagnose, evaluate or treat symptoms of a stroke, regardless of your location. - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment.

+In-network: \$0 copayment per visit for a PCP and \$35 copayment per visit for a Specialist.

+Out-of-network: \$20 copayment per visit for PCP and \$50 copayment per visit for a Specialist.